sumin-Ma/GALAMOST/docs/_build/html/_sources/module-dpd.rst.txt

 .. py:class:: DpdForce(AllInfo all_info, NeighborList nlist, float r_cut, unsigned int rand_num)

-   initializes a DPD interaction object with system information, neighbor list, cut-off of radius, and RNG seed.
+   The constructor of a DPD interaction object.
 The default temperature is 1.0.

    :param AllInfo all_info: The system information.
    :param NeighborList nlist: The neighbor list.